VijayKalmath/vijaykalmath.github.io/_projects/Spectral_Representations_for_ConvolutionalNeuralNetworks.md

 We were able to successful implement all the Novel Ideas presented in the paper and replicate the results seen by the Authors.

+---

 ## Spectral Pooling

-Spectral Pooling is a dimension reduction technique the authors introduced wherein the spectral representation of the image is truncated using a low pass filter and the image is later rebuilt with inverse transformations.
+Spectral Pooling is a `dimension reduction technique` the authors introduced wherein the spectral representation of the image is truncated using a low pass filter and the image is later rebuilt with inverse transformations.

 This technique is supported by the fact that higher frequencies in the spectral representations of the images tend to encode noise and edges.
 Removing these frequencies leads to both dimension reduction while minimizing the loss of information.